 Employees may no longer deduct unreimbursed business expenses whether or not they are eligible to itemize deductions on Schedule A. Self-employed individuals deduct expenses on Schedule C whether or not they are eligible to itemize deductions.
-Only 50% of business meals and entertainment expenses are generally deductible on Schedule C (note: the temporary 100% deduction for qualifying meal expenses in tax years 2021 and 2022 has expired).
-If expenses are deducted on Schedule C, they are still subject to the allocation rules (see pages 115, 172, 177, 185, and 187).
+Only 50% of business meals and entertainment expenses are generally deductible on Schedule C. If expenses are deducted on Schedule C, they are still subject to the allocation rules (see pages 115, 172, 177, 185, and 187).